A meditative art room built to facilitate the creation of paintings and sculptures culled from an extradimensional place in space. Read more

 One of two pairs of coveralls, one black, one brown.
 These will be my primary painting outfits and as such they will collect the better part of the painting process over the course of the project.
 I will also build a mount so that you can display these, which you will probably want to do since they'll look so awesome.Estimated delivery:Ships anywhere in the world

 Let's get together at the Cabin!
 Come on down to the Cabin and let's talk, let's get away from all the hustle and bustle and relax.
 Doesn't that sound nice?
 This is a special open studio tour for you to see what I am doing first hand.
 This is also a great photo op for your blog, or scrapbook.
 There will also be a big bucket of snacks and you can bring a friend if you want.
 Once the campaign is over I will contact you about availability.
 Just a heads up, I am always available and I love to cook on the grill.

 *You will also leave with a 10"x12" canvas of your choice.Estimated delivery:

 Pledge $1,000 or more

 0 backers Limited (3 left of 3)

 An original 24" x 30" Painting on Panel or Canvas.
-Again, first back fist choice.Estimated delivery:Add $25 USD to ship outside the US
+Again, first back fist choice.Estimated delivery:Ships anywhere in the world

 0 backers Limited (4 left of 4)